Dorian-codes/Dorian-codes/README.md

-- 👋 Hi, I’m @Dorian-codes,
+- 👋 Hi, I’m @Dorian-codes.
-- 👀 I’m interested in quintessential codes,
+- 👀 I’m interested in quintessential codes
-- 🌱 I’m currently learning MongoDB,Reactjs,Nodejs,
+- 🌱 I’m currently learning MongoDB,Reactjs,Nodejs
-- 💞️ As an effective team player,I’m looking to collaborate with sagacious programmers,
+- 💞️ As an effective team player,I’m looking to collaborate with sagacious programmers
 - 📫 How to reach me doris_esh@yahoo.com.

 <!---